Eric Staal

-Eric Craig Staal (born October 29, 1984) is a Canadian professional ice hockey center for the Florida Panthers of the National Hockey League (NHL).
-He has previously played for the Carolina Hurricanes, New York Rangers, Minnesota Wild, Buffalo Sabres and Montreal Canadiens.
-Eric is the oldest of the Staal brothers, which includes current teammate Marc and former teammates Jordan and Jared.
+Eric Craig Staal (born October 29, 1984) is a Canadian former professional ice hockey centre who played eighteen seasons in the National Hockey League (NHL) for the Carolina Hurricanes, New York Rangers, Minnesota Wild, Buffalo Sabres, Montreal Canadiens, and Florida Panthers.
+Eric is the oldest of the Staal brothers, who include former teammates Marc, Jordan, and Jared.

 Staal is a member of the Triple Gold Club, having won the Stanley Cup with the Hurricanes in 2006, and both the 2007 World Championships and the 2010 Winter Olympics with Team Canada.

 Early life

 Staal was born in Thunder Bay, Ontario, the son of sod farmers Henry and Linda Staal.
 All four of his grandparents were Dutch immigrants.
 He started playing hockey at the age of four, and along with learning how to operate farming tools he played in a home ice rink with his three younger brothers.
 His idols growing up were forwards Joe Sakic and Wayne Gretzky.
 Staal took his jersey number 12 from what his father wore when he played hockey for the Lakehead Thunderwolves from 1978 to 1983.